 Two warriors are better than one.
 10 are better than 2!
 The more Catholics you can team up with to fight this battle with you, the better.

-I should add a caveat here: If you’re the only truly practicing Catholic in your area, you must work on your evangelism skills.
-God didn’t put you there to just look at the neighbors and say, “O, I’m better than them.
+I should add a caveat here though: If you’re the only truly practicing Catholic in your area, you need to work on your evangelism skills.
+God didn’t put you there to just look at the neighbours and say, “O, I’m better than them.
 May God save their souls.”
 He put you there so that through you they may come to know Him and the power of His saving grace and love.

-- Most demonic activity is in the mind, in the form of temptations.
+- The majority of demonic activity is in the mind, in the form of temptations.

 - Become more prayerful, study the Bible, and do good works — especially almsgiving.

-- Evangelize people and work with the Holy Spirit to bring about true conversion in their lives.
+- Evangelise to people and work with the Holy Spirit to bring about true conversion in their lives.